Small Business Logo Design: Harnessing Visual Branding

 The Influence of Colour

 Consider, for instance, how brands like Coca-Cola and Netflix utilise red.
 Red is often associated with passion, excitement, and urgency.
-On the other hand, the calming, trustworthy blue in the logos of Facebook and LinkedIn speaks to their focus on connection and professionalism.
+The calming, trustworthy blue in the logos of Facebook and LinkedIn speaks to their focus on connection and professionalism.

 The Power of Typography